Generative Engine Optimization (GEO) & AI Citation Audit

 Topical depth

-Generative engines favor sources that cover a topic completely: clusters, hierarchies, and depth over one-off posts.
+Generative engines favor sources that own a topic completely: original perspectives, coherent clusters, and depth over one-off posts.

 Content depth (word count)